olincollege/scicomp-p3-collisions-in-space/server/database/README.md

 # Data

 Descriptions and setup instructions for datasets and database.
-See `database` README for quick setup instructions
+See `server` README for quick setup instructions

 ## Database